mihirshekhar/SpamClassification/README.md

 Using Bigram and higher order of n-grams along with unigram was performing poorly  and slow as compared to unigrams only.

 ### Robustness Results
-Tsted Naive Bayes and SVM model trained over enron1 dataset to generate output for enron2 dataset.
+Tested Naive Bayes and SVM model trained over enron1 dataset to generate output for enron2 dataset.
 F1 score  for SVM model was 0.991
 F1 score  for  Naive Baye model was 0.975
 This shows  that the  model is optimally trained (not overfit or underfit) and robust.